 The lively back-and-forth between the Kansas City legal giants of the time--Jackson County prosecutor, James A Reed and lead defense attorney, Frank Walsh--recreated the courtroom scene to decide whether James the younger and his gang robbed a train near the Leeds settlement.

 In honor of Missouri artist, George Caleb Bingham's bicentennial, JCHS staged a "Stump Speaking" event by taking cues from the late painter's famous work of the same title.

 The politicians took the stage to roundly debate the great issues of the day--slavery and states rights--at the

 Independence Square and the Alexander Majors home in Kansas City.

 Swope Murder Trial (2010)

-Inspired by Giles Fowler book Deaths on Pleasant Street: The Ghastly Enigma of Colonel Swope and Dr. Hyde, JCHS reenacted the infamous murder trial involving a Kansas City physician and his father-in-law.
+Inspired by iles Fowler book Deaths on Pleasant Street: The Ghastly Enigma of Colonel Swope and Dr. Hyde, CHS reenacted the infamous murder trial involving a Kansas City physician and his father-in-law.